-I don’t have a studio, (my home is my studio) 🙂 so it’s great to be able to draw and paint in this way.
+It’s so handy drawing and and painting this way.
 No set up of materials; I just flip open the iPad lid, and off I go.
 I get a lot more; sketching, experimenting and artworks completed, in a shorter space of time.
-So helpful, when time, for many good reasons, is still difficult to find for my art and writing.
+Helpful, when time is sometimes difficult to find for my art and writing.

 And the more you do, the better, to see where you are going!

 Much of the fun, when writing and drawing, is in the process, even when the end result is not always successful..

 I’ve exhibited my artwork (on paper and canvas) only a handful of times over the years.
 As well, as sharing some of it in the form of handmade books of illustrated poems.

 I plan to exhibit my art again, at some stage.
 I also hope to print more of my illustrated poems, and turn a collection of them into and ebook, using a wonderful app called “Book Creator”.

 Late last year I had an exhibition of my iPad art prints in our local cafe.
 It went well.
 There’s more information about it on my page, “About Some Art Apps, Other Apps and My Books”.

 The prints are excellent and reasonably priced.
 I’m glad to have found this printing company, as “giclee” prints seem to be the requirement for exhibiting in a gallery and are a more acceptable print in terms of archival qualities. *Update: now I’m able to print great quality prints at home; and these will serve well for any future exhibitions.